 FAQs — JEE Advanced AAT Syllabus 2026

-The JEE Advanced AAT Syllabus 2026 is based on five core areas of architectural aptitude: Freehand Drawing, Geometrical Drawing, Three-Dimensional Perception, Imagination & Aesthetic Sensitivity, and Architectural Awareness.
+The JEE Advanced AAT Syllabus 2026 is based on five core areas: Freehand Drawing, Geometrical Drawing, Three-Dimensional Perception, Imagination & Aesthetic Sensitivity, and Architectural Awareness.
 IIT Roorkee publishes the official syllabus in the JEE Advanced 2026 information brochure on jeeadv.ac.in.
-The 04 June 2026 paper is a 3-hour subjective drawing test in English medium.
+The exam was held on 04 June 2026 as a 3-hour paper-based drawing test in English medium.

-Freehand Drawing tests the candidate’s ability to depict the total object in its correct form and proportion, surface texture, relative location, and details of its component parts in appropriate scale.
-Common subjects for drawing include equipment from day-to-day life, furniture, plants, trees, and human figures.
-Candidates should practise quick sketching with attention to proportion, perspective, light & shadow, and scale.
+Freehand Drawing tests the candidate's ability to depict the total object in its correct form and proportion, surface texture, relative location, and details of its component parts in appropriate scale.
+Common subjects include equipment from day-to-day life, furniture, plants, trees, and human figures.
+Practise quick sketching with attention to proportion, perspective, light & shadow, and scale.

 Geometrical Drawing includes exercises in drawing with lines, angles, triangles, quadrilaterals, polygons, circles, etc. It also covers the study of plan (top view), elevation (front or side views) of simple solid objects like prisms, cones, cylinders, cubes, and splayed surface holders.
-Use of geometric instruments (ruler, set squares, compass, divider, protractor) is essential for this section.
+Use of geometric instruments is essential.

 The official JEE Advanced AAT 2026 syllabus is published in the JEE Advanced 2026 information brochure on jeeadv.ac.in by IIT Roorkee.
-The brochure contains the detailed syllabus organised section-wise (Freehand Drawing, Geometrical Drawing, 3D Perception, Imagination & Aesthetic Sensitivity, Architectural Awareness).
-A consolidated reference is also available on aglasem.com along with previous year question papers for practice.
+The brochure contains the detailed syllabus organised section-wise.
+A consolidated reference is also available on aglasem.com along with previous year question papers.

 If you have any questions about JEE Advanced AAT Syllabus 2026, then please ask in comments below.
 And if you found this page to be useful, please share!